-In what it consists, and maximum duration This "place" is not defined.
 Legal basis (law, soft law, other guidance).
-Please provide reference to the original sources Alien Law.
+Please provide reference to the original sources A1, A2 and A10 are all regulated in law, in the Swedish Aliens Act and in the Law on reception of asylum applicants.
+A9 is related on the structure of the work at the Swedish Migration Agency.
+All the asylum applicants gets a dedicated case manager, both in the reception process and in the asylum process.
+This is the concept of the internal process at the Swedish Migration Agency.
 Is it used in practice?
-Please provide any available data for the period 2015-2020 No. National authorities responsible to administer the alternative National Police.
-Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No. Obligations attached to the granting of the alternative (if relevant) Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-by- case basis?)
-Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals.
-Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
+Please provide any available data for the period 2016-2020 They are all used in practice.
+National authorities responsible to administer the alternative The Swedish Migration Agency and the Swedish Police Any partner involved (i.e. NGO, social services, private entities, other governmental actors, etc.) No Obligations attached to the granting of the alternative (if relevant) n/a Consequences of non-compliance with the alternative (i.e. does non-compliance with an ATD automatically leads to detention, or is this determined or a case-bycase basis?)
+Consequences of non compliance is determined on a case-by-case basis, except for A9, since the case management system applies to all applicants.
+Mechanisms in place in order to monitor the third- country national's compliance with these conditions (if relevant) n/a Mechanisms in place in order to monitor the conditions of the alternative and the treatment of third-country nationals. n/a Was an evaluation conducted (at the national level) to assess the effectiveness of this alternatives to detention?
 Provide any available online sources/ references/ available information.
-Please specify how "effectiveness" was defined/which aspects were assessed
+Please specify how "effectiveness" was defined/which aspects were assessed There has only been one evalutation concerning A1.
+The aspects that were assessed was whether supervision could be used to facilitate return and if it was an efficien tool to prevent people from absconding.
+The evaluation showed that this ATD had little/no impact on the willingness to return, but that the group evaluated didn' abscond.